https://invisible-island.net/ncurses/man/

 current terminal description.
 If the terminal description includes

-extended string capabilities, e.g., from using the -x option of tic,
+extended string capabilities, for example, by using the -x option of

-then ncurses also defines keys for the capabilities whose names begin
+tic(1), then ncurses also defines keys for the capabilities whose names

-with "k".
-The corresponding keycodes are generated and (depending on
+begin with "k".
+Corresponding key codes are generated and (depending

-previous loads of terminal descriptions) may differ from one execution
+on previous loads of terminal descriptions) may differ from one

-of a program to the next.
-The generated keycodes are recognized by the
+execution of a program to the next.
+The generated key codes are

-keyname(3x) function (which will then return a name beginning with "k"
+recognized by keyname(3x), which then returns a name beginning with "k"

 denoting the terminfo capability name rather than "K", used for curses